HackSoftware/Django-Styleguide/README.md

 Celery is a complex topic, so it's a good idea to invest time reading the documentation & understanding the different configuration options.

 We constantly do that & find new things or find better approaches to our problems.

+## Misc

+### mypy / type annotations

+About type annotations & using `mypy`, [this tweet](https://twitter.com/queroumavodka/status/1294789817071542272) resonates a lot with our philosophy.

+We have projects where we enforce `mypy` on CI and are very strict with types.

+We have projects where types are more loose.

+Context is king here.

 ## Inspiration